The Flys (American band)

-The Flys are an American rock band, formed in Hollywood in 1994 by Adam Paskowitz and Josh Paskowitz.
-They are the sons of Doc Paskowitz, described by the New York Times as the "First Family of Surfing."
+The Flys are an American rock band formed in the Hollywood neighborhood of Los Angeles, California, in 1994.
+The band was founded by Adam and Josh Paskowitz, sons of Dorian "Doc" Paskowitz, described by The New York Times as the "First Family of Surfing."
 The band has shared the stage and toured with many other well known acts and rock bands, but have been on indefinite hiatus since 2012 except for a brief revival in 2024.

 Their 1998 alternative top five hit "Got You (Where I Want You)", was produced by Chris Goss, and the video featured actors Katie Holmes and James Marsden.
 "Got You (Where I Want You)" was on their debut album Holiday Man in 1998 and appeared on the soundtrack for the 1998 MGM film Disturbing Behavior, starring Holmes and Marsden.
 The single reached No. 5 on the Modern Rock Charts and the album reached No. 109 on Billboard.